 Magick, History, and Legend of Apples

-It appears apples date back to about 328BCE, and were first cultivated in Turkey during this time.
+The cultivation of Apples dates back to about 328BCE in Turkey.
 It is also believed that this first variety was a dwarf apple called Malus.
-Today we would consider this kind of apple a “Wild Apple” or “Crab Apple”.
+Today we would consider this kind of apple a “Wild Apple” or “Crab Apple.”

-In many European cultures the term or word for apple was used for any unknown fruit, plant galls, and nuts.
+In many European cultures, the term or word for apple was used for just about any unknown fruit, plant galls, and nut.
 It appears that the use of the word “Apple” was used in this fashion as late as the 17th century.
 Tomatoes are a good example.
-When first introduced to Europe they where called “Love Apples” and cucumbers have been called “Earth-Apples.”
+When first introduced to Europe they were called “Love Apples” and cucumbers have been called “Earth-Apples.”

 Apples (in general) have been the center of many mythological stories and tales.
 A great example is the infamous biblical tale of Adam and Eve.
-Many scholars believe it was not an apple; rather it was a pomegranate originally portrayed in this famous tale.
-The change may have been made because Apples carry the association with female deities, femininity and sexuality.
-This initial portrayal of apples in the bible causes some confusion, when you discover that apples are portrayed in a more positive light in other areas of the bible, (i.e. “Apple of my eye”)
+Many scholars believe it was not an apple; instead, it was a pomegranate initially portrayed in this famous tale.
+The change may have been made because Apples carry the association with female deities, femininity, and sexuality.
+This initial portrayal of apples in the bible causes some confusion when you discover that apples are portrayed in a more positive light in other areas of the Bible, (i.e., “Apple of my eye”)